zuoaoyuan/key-event-demo/README.md

-# longest-duration-but-trivial-interactionId
+# key-event-demo
-This is a demo page for showing the cases where event timing entry with the longest duration has an interactionId of value 0, so incorrectly not counted towards INP but should.
+This is a demo page to help you test with Performance Event Timing key entries.
+Start typing and watch the entries log update!